sparkflows/sparkflows-docs/docs/configuration/connecting-spark-cluster.rst

 Setting up PySpark
 -------------------

-If running with PySpark the following might need to be added to point PYSPARK to the right version of python on the cluster machines:
+If running with PySpark the following might need to be added to point PYSPARK to the right version of python on the cluster machines.
+Below is an example where python is at ``/home/ec2-user/venv/bin/python``

+It is also important that all the users are able to execute the python executable.

 spark-env.sh::